MingrenChen/avmo/readme.md

 JavlibrarySpider is a python spider crawl http://www.ja14b.com/cn/, a porn website.

-  - It can download the post of each porn.
+  - It can download the poster of each porn.
   - It contains another spider called btso spider, which can crawl magnet for each porn.